agateau/blog/2025/using-python-inside-makefiles/index.md

 make: *** [step5.mk:9: foo] Error 1
 ```

 No luck.
-It looks like Make removes all leading tabs from the command before running it.
+It looks like Make removes all leading tabs from the recipe lines before running it.
 In `step5.mk` all indentation is done using real tabs, so there are two tabs at the start of  the `for` line.
-If I replace the tabs with `--->`, the file looks like this:
+Here is the same file with tabs replaced with `--->`:

 ```
 # step5.mk